 I am working on a new series and wondered if I could get some help from you or someone else at Company C, 1st Battalion, 23rd Marine Regiment, 4th Marine Division Marine.

 I have a film showing Marines in Iwo Jima on March 5th, 1945 (D+14).
 One of the Marines has a UNIS Code on his helmet that seems to indicate they are from the 4th Marine Division (semi circle), 23rd Regiment (3), 1st Battalion (1), Charlie co (4).
 I'm not sure about the 4.
 Is it D co or C Co?

 Here are a few stills.
 First the marine with the UNIS Code, then the individuals we are trying to identify.
 We know that the letter one of the Marines is reading says "My darling Ray".
 Ray is the man sitting in front of the rock wall.

 I appreciate your help tremendously.
 Feel free to call me or have anyone call me anytime.

-A: We may have identified the Marine in the lower right picture as Rafael Mercado of D Company from the red 1943 Camp Pendleton yearbook.
+A: We may have identified the Marine in the picture as Rafael Mercado of D Company from the red 1943 Camp Pendleton yearbook.